Project Data Sheet

 Project Duration: 15.10.2017-14.10.2020

-The wider objective of the project is to develop an innovative learning platform, a Learning Management System (LMS) for Asian countries, China and Thailand, which has already relevant activity in the field of RS.
-Though the content of the proposed LMS would not correspond to any level of tertiary level education, it is basically planned to be developed for meet MSc standards to BSc of related disciplines to RS.
+The objective of the project is to develop an innovative learning platform, a Learning Management System (LMS) for Asian countries, China and Thailand, which has already relevant activity in the field of RS.
+Though the content of the proposed LMS would not correspond to any level of tertiary level education, it is developed to meet BSc to MSc standards of disciplines related to RS.

-More specifically it is planned by improving the related education 1) by establishing LMS at each Asian universities, 2) by creating a Knowledge Pool of high level eLearning teaching materials for a wider scientific and engineering community, and 3) by organizing workshops, a trainings and a summer school for the teaching staff and students.
+More specifically it is planned by improving the related education 1) by establishing LMS at each Asian universities, 2) by creating a Knowledge Pool of high-level eLearning teaching materials for a broader scientific and engineering community, and 3) by organizing workshops, trainings and a summer school for the teaching staff and students.

 The proposed LMS would host 20 newly developed modules on remote sensing in the curricula of participating universities, improving the quality of higher education, delivering a background for studying the practical use of the remote sensing techniques.
-This would by time enhance the practical use of remote sensing on a wide range of applications serving the labour market and society.
-The competences and skills in the participating HEIs will be developed by the use of these learning modules.
+This would, by the time, enhance the practical use of remote sensing on a wide range of applications serving the labour market and society.
+The use of these learning modules will enhance the competences of the participating institutions in the field of remote sensing.

-The LMS proposed to be developed at 4 Asian universities would serve the practical applicability of remote sensing data for wide range of disciplines (including different tasks of Environmental protection, Agriculture, forestry and fishery, Physical sciences, Engineering and engineering trades, Transport services, Security services).
-The aim of the LMS is to foster the uptake of remote sensing applications to boost the benefits that space brings to society and the wider economy.
+The LMS installed at 4 Asian universities will serve the practical applicability of remote sensing data for a wide range of disciplines (including Environmental protection, Agriculture, Forestry, Fishery, Physical sciences Engineering, Transport services, and Security services).
+The aim of the LMS is to foster the uptake of remote sensing applications to boost the benefits that space applications bring to the society and economy.